Anosov contact metrics, Dirichlet optimization and entropy: Important examples

+Generalizing the above construction to a symplectic orbifold $(\Sigma,\omega)$, we still get a $\mathbb{S}^1$-action on a 3-manifold whose orbits induce a Seifert fibration traced by a Reeb flow.
+These examples are called {\em generalized Boothby-Wang fibrations} and they are known to be quotients of Boothby-Wang fibrations \cite{thomas}.

-Finally, Rukimbira \cite{ruk} shows that any contact metric with $\mathcal{E}(g)=0$ can be approximated by a generalized Boothby-Wang fibration, using the following argument: If $g$ is a contact metric invariant under $X_\alpha$, then $X^t_\alpha$ produces a 1-parameter family of isometries of $g$, whose closure is a compact Abelian Lie subgroup of the space of all isometries, and hence, a (possibly high dimensional) torus.
-Therefore, the action of $X_\alpha$ can be approximated by an action with only periodic orbits (similar to approximation of foliation of 2-torus with irrational slope by one with rational slope).
-Rukimbira shows that this action is in fact induced from a nearby Reeb flow.
-See \cite{ruk} for explicit examples of such approximation.
-We gather all these observations in the following theorem, which basically characterizes all contact manifolds admitting an invariant contact metric.
+Finally, Rukimbira \cite{ruk} shows that any contact metric with $\mathcal{E}(g)=0$ can be approximated by a generalized Boothby-Wang fibration, using the following argument: In this case, $X^t_\alpha$ induces a 1-parameter family of isometries of $g$, whose closure is a compact Abelian Lie subgroup of the space of all isometries, and hence, a (possibly high dimensional) torus.
+Therefore, the action of $X_\alpha$ can be approximated by an action with only periodic orbits (similar to approximation of a foliation of 2-torus with irrational slope by ones with rational slopes).
+Rukimbira shows that this action is in fact induced from a nearby Reeb flows and gives explicit examples of such approximations.
+We gather all these observations in the following theorem.